kaspth/active_record-associated_object/README.md

 ## Testimonials

+Here's from a user and how they started:

 > We're running `ActiveRecord::AssociatedObject` and `ActiveJob::Performs` (via the associated object) in 3 spots in production so far.
 It massively improved how I was architecting a new feature.
 I put a PR up for review and a coworker loved how organized and easy to follow the large PR was because of those 2 gems.
 I'm now working on another PR in our app where I'm using them again.
 I keep seeing use-cases for them now.
 I love it.
 Thank you for these gems!
 >
 > Anyone reading this, if you haven't checked them out yet, I highly recommend it.

+And here's how they were liking it about a month later:

+> Just checking in to say we've added like another 4 associated objects to production since my last message.
+ActiveRecord::AssociatedObject + ActiveJob::Performs is like a 1-2 punch super power.
+I'm a bit surprised that this isn't Rails core to be honest.
+I want to migrate so much of our code over to this.
+It feels much more organized and sane.
+Then my app/jobs folder won't have much in it because most jobs will actually be via some associated object's _later method. app/jobs will then basically be cron-type things (deactivate any expired subscriptions).

 - [@natematykiewicz](https://github.com/natematykiewicz)